MicrosoftDocs/powerbi-docs/powerbi-docs/admin/troubleshoot-xmla-endpoint.md

 ### Overrides in Refresh TMSL command

 Overrides in [Refresh command (TMSL)](/analysis-services/tmsl/refresh-command-tmsl) allow users choosing a different partition query definition or data source definition for the refresh operation.
-Currently, **overrides are not supported** in Power BI Premium.
+Currently, **overrides are not supported**.
 An error,  "Out-of-line binding is not allowed in Power BI Premium.
 For additional information, see 'XMLA read/write support' in the product documentation." is returned.

 ## Errors in SSMS - Premium Gen 2